mailslurp/mailslurp-client/docs/interfaces/SendEmailOptions.md

 # Interface: SendEmailOptions

-Options for sending an email message from an inbox.
-You must provide one of: `to`, `toGroup`, or `toContacts` to send an email.
-All other parameters are optional.
+Options for the email to be sent

 **`export`**